cms-gem-daq-project/gembuild/README.md

 Sets up the environment for building `sphinx` documentation and provides the necessary targets.

 #### `mfZynq.mk`
-Extra definitions for building on a Xilinx `Zynq` SoC
+Extra definitions for building on a Xilinx `Zynq` SoC (currently specific to the UW CTP7)

+* `PETA_STAGE` is the location where the compiler will look for headers and libraries when cross-compiling, defaults to `$(PETA_PATH)`, may be overridden if developing features in multiple projects simultaneously.
 * `LDFLAGS` adds library locations from `PETA_STAGE`
 * `INSTALL_PATH` is changed to `/mnt/persistent/$(Project)`
-* Compiler toolchain is set to the `arm-linux-gnueabihf` toolchain, provided by the `Xilinx` SDK, with `:=` operator
+* Compiler toolchain is set to the `arm-linux-gnueabihf` toolchain, provided by the `Linaro`, with `:=` operator

 ### Packaging templates
 #### `setupTemplate.cfg`